 I put the virtual pet back together and the buttons worked as expected.

 My number 1 suggested tool for Digimon or Other Virtual pet fixing or repairs would most certainly be methylated spirits.
+However, you can also use contact cleaner.

 “Nothing happens when I put batteries in!”